Anything That Moves

 Anything That Moves was an American literary and journalistic magazine about bisexuality, published by the Bay Area Bisexual Network (BABN) in the United States from 1990 to 2002.
 The magazine aimed to confront misconceptions about bisexuality and redefine concepts of sexuality and gender.
-The magazines mission was to defy stereotypes and broad definitions of bisexuals, and to combat biphobia.
+The magazine's mission was to defy stereotypes and broad definitions of bisexuals, and to combat biphobia.

 History

 Anything That Moves was founded by Karla Rossi of the Bay Area Bisexual Network (BABN) as an expansion of the 12-page Bay Area Bisexual Network Newsletter in 1991.
 Rossi served as the magazine's first managing editor.
 In her first editorial, Rossi stated that she was motivated to start Anything That Moves to combat misconceptions about bisexuals and address issues related to bisexual erasure and oppression in heterosexual, gay, and lesbian communities.
 Rossi emphasized that the publication’s mission was to give bisexual people control over their own narratives and visibility.
 She specifically highlighted the impact of the AIDS crisis on bisexuals.

 Rossi remained managing editor of Anything That Moves until 1993.
 The position was then briefly held by Gerard Palmeri and Tori Woodard for a special issue on spirituality and healing until it was passed to Mark Silver in 1994.
 Silver held the position of managing editor up until issue #16 in 1998, when it was passed on to Linda Howard (who referred to herself as the magazine's "editrix").
 She held this position for the rest of the magazine's run.

 The final issue of Anything That Moves was released in 2001.
 Overall, the BABN published 22 issues of the magazine, along with one special Pride edition published in 1999.
 Throughout the entirety of its 10-year run, the magazine was published by the BABN.

 In 2020, a team of archivists scanned and uploaded all issues of Anything that Moves onto a free online archive.